shady48765/CppAssignment/A1/bug-report.md

 2. What bug does the original code have?

-The above code does not use using namespace std that is the declaration for cout and endl. when i compile the above code with this bug i get 2 errors.
-The errors show that cout and endl does not declared in this scope.
+The above code does not use using namespace std that is the declaration for cout and endl.

 3. What misunderstanding of C++ concepts lead you to this incorrect code?

 when i compile the above code with this bug i get 2 errors.
 The errors show that cout and endl does not declared in this scope.
-First i do not get what mistake i had made but i read the whole code again and get my mistake.
+First i do not get what mistake i had made that is all variables are declared before using but i read the whole code again and get my mistake.

 4. How to correct the bug?